 Symptoms of Allergies

-Unlike colds, allergies almost always include itchy eyes, wheezing and a runny nose, but lack some of the more severe symptoms like body aches and fevers.
+Unlike colds, allergies almost always cause itchy eyes, wheezing and a runny nose, but they lack some of the more severe symptoms like body aches and fevers.
 Sore throats are not a common symptom of allergies.

-If can identify the allergen that’s causing you distress (such as pet dander or tree pollen), avoid it when possible.
-If you’re not sure which allergen you’re reacting to, see an Allergy specialist to get tested.
+If you can identify the allergen that’s causing you problems (such as pet dander or tree pollen), avoid it when possible.
+If you’re not sure which allergen you’re reacting to, see a WWMG Allergy specialist to get tested.

 How to Tell the Difference